Careers in social research

 The Office for National Statistics employs a large number of social researchers.

 Most local government departments, but in particular social services, housing, education and chief executive departments make use of social research.
 (Research staff may be known as Information Officers or Evaluation Officers.)
-The Local Government Association has helpful guidance about this on their website.
+The Local Government Association also has helpful guidance about this.